marcioflaviof/ansible-desktop/Readme.md

 2. Clone this repo

+3. `ansible-galaxy install -r requirements.yml`

-3. Apply the config
+4. Apply the config
-   `ansible-playbook -t install local.yml`
+   `ansible-playbook -t install local.yml --ask-become-pass --ask-vault-pass`

 ## If you want to try in a docker container: